jsonld-java/jsonld-java/README.md

 CHANGELOG
 =========

 ### 2018-07-07
+* make pruneBlankNodeIdentifiers false by default in 1.0 mode and always true in 1.1 mode
+* fix issue with blank node identifier pruning when @id is aliased
+* allow wildcard {} for @id in framing

+### 2018-07-07
 * Fix tests setup for schema.org with HttpURLConnection that break because of the inability of HttpURLConnection to redirect from HTTP to HTTPS